rvm2113/heat_watch/README.md

 Flask <br/>
 Python 3<br/>
 PostGIS extension for PostgreSQL<br/>
+Google's Geocoding API<br/>

 # Usage:

 (For setup):

+python3 initialize_weather_repository.py  (to be scheduled as a CRON job with crontab) (a file that populates the database with the most recent data regarding droughts, global surface temperatures, and international hazards)

 Within the path folder for the Zookeeper installation:
 Complete Path/usr/local/zookeeper-3.4.12/bin
 sudo ./zkServer.sh start